B10732009/file-system-simulation/README.md

         If the number of commands is small, e.g. only a few, it is OK to use a switch table, which is much better than a lot of `if .. else if ...`.
 For large number of commands, a table of **FUNCTION POINTERs** is usually used.

-    - Action functions:
+    - Action functions

-        - HOW TO mkdir pathname:
+        - HOW TO mkdir pathname

             ```c
             mkdir(char *pathname)
             {
                 (1).
 Break up pathname into dirname and basename, e.g.
-                    ABSOLUTE: pathname=/a/b/c/d.
+                    ABSOLUTE : pathname=/a/b/c/d.
 Then dirname=/a/b/c, basename=d
-                    RELATIVE: pathname= a/b/c/d.
+                    RELATIVE : pathname= a/b/c/d.
 Then dirname=a/b/c,  basename=d

                 (2).
-Search for the dirname node:
+Search for the dirname node :
-                    ASSOLUTE pathname: search from /
+                    ASSOLUTE pathname : search from /
-                    RELATIVE pathname: search from CWD.
+                    RELATIVE pathname : search from CWD.

                             if nonexist ==> error messages and return
                             if exist but not DIR ==> errot message and return

-                (3). (dirname exists and is a DIR):
+                (3). (dirname exists and is a DIR) :
-                    Search for basename in (under) the dirname node:
+                    Search for basename in (under) the dirname node :
                             if already exists ==> error message and return;

                     ADD a new DIR node under dirname.
             }
             ```

-        - Similarly for other Action Functions
+        - Similarly for other action functions

-            - HOW TO rmdir pathname:
+            - HOW TO rmdir pathname
                 ```
                 (1). if pathname is absolute, start = /
                     else                     start = CWD --> current DIR node
-                (2). search for pathname node:
+                (2). search for pathname node :
                         tokenize pathname into components;
                         beginning from start, search for each component;
                         return ERROR if fails
-                (3). pathname exists:
+                (3). pathname exists :
                         check it's a DIR type;
                         check DIR is empty; can't rmdir if NOT empty;
                 (4). delete node from parent's child list;